 “According to one biography, [Jobs] expected perfection from others in an entitled, demanding, and hyper-critical manner.
 Employees reported going from ‘hero to zero’ in Jobs’ estimation after even minor mistakes; employees also noted Jobs routinely derogated them in front of co-workers.”

-Along with these overt characteristics, Jobs almost certainly had what many professional psychologists believe to be at the root of all Narcissistic Personality Disorders, including Covert Narcissism; a fundamentally insecure sense of self.
+Along with these overt characteristics, Jobs certainly had what many professional psychologists believe to be at the root of all Narcissistic Personality Disorders, including Covert Narcissism, a fundamentally insecure sense of self.

 We know that people with NPD have a “pride-shame” split.
 At their emotional core, these people are deeply wounded.

-They are deeply afraid that they are not good enough.
-They fear that they are fundamentally unlovable.
+They are terrified that they are not good enough.
+They fear they are fundamentally unlovable.

 Consequently, particularly in the light of failed expectations, they work overtime to foster an image of superiority upon the world, (and in their Covert Narcissist Marriage) with a relentless effort to compensate for their unspoken, underlying insecurities.

 For the Covert Narcissist, this tendency to project a superior demeanor emerges under perceived stress.
 They tend not to lead with it.
 This is the essential difference between the Covert and Overt Narcissist.